 Possums have declined in regional areas as well due to fox and cat predation, habitat fragmentation through urbanisation and other land management practices.
 There has also been the loss of suitable refuge sites and natural food sources.
 Australia has lost many of its native animals through habitat destruction and disease.

-For more information please visit the Department for Environment, Water and Natural Resources website at www.environment.sa.gov.au or the Natural Resources Adelaide and Mt Lofty Ranges website at www.naturalresources.sa.gov.au.
+For more information please visit the Environment SA website or the Natural Resources Adelaide and Mt Lofty Ranges website.